 The fastest way to make a lesson mean something to a child especially a small one is to feed them the lesson….
 I find they learn about the seasons faster if you keep the meal seasonal.
-This Imbolg we toasted marshmallows in front of the fire and decorated the table with blossom.
-This is one advantage of living in the hills in Adelaide… Beautiful Almond blossom sprouting into flower at this time every year.
-The bare branches of the trees surrounding an explosion of blossom.
-Willunga is famous for it's Almond Blossom festival at this time every year.
+This Samhain I dressed the table with beautiful Autumn leaves.
+This is one advantage of living in the hills in Adelaide… Beautiful Autumn colour.
 The tree above is in the yard next door to us.
 We also have very seasonal produce available in the supermarkets here.
-There are also white flowers sprouting everywhere like jonquils and lilies.

 To me Soup is the easiest meal on earth to make… You just dump everything in a pot of water and cook!

 Cut,Peel and remove seeds of half a Japanese Pumpkin

 *Cut 2 carrots, 3 potatoes, a mid size sweet potato and pumpkin into 1

 inch size rough cubes.